aryika78/agno-doc-agent/README.md

 ## 📌 Notes

 * No document data is stored; everything runs in memory per session
-* Prompts are model-agnostic; switching models requires only a `.env` change
+* Prompts are model-agnostic; routing and model usage are configuration-based
+* Entity extraction is now dynamic based on user query

 ---